 Hunters are reminded that in addition to a valid Texas hunting license, certification in the Harvest Information Program is required.
 HIP certification is offered when you buy your license and involves responding to a few simple questions about your migratory game bird harvest during the previous season.
-Hunting licenses expire annually on Aug.
-31 and licenses for 2013-14 go on sale Thursday.
 TPWD also is conducting ongoing dove banding research and asks hunters to please report leg bands recovered on harvested birds by calling 1-800-327-BAND.
-TPWD bands roughly 20,000 dove a year across the state.
+TPWD bands thousands of doves annually across the state.
 Hunters also may report banded birds online.

 Dove Hunting Outlook

 Dove hunting typically is easier in dry years although scouting is more important.
 If you can find sunflowers or goat weed or cut and harvested grain fields, a good source of water nearby with perching trees and good landing areas for dove to get water, then you have the makings of a great dove hunt.

 That being said, no one really knows just how detrimental Hurricane Harvey and the feet of rain it poured on Southeast Texas will be to hunting seasons this fall and winter.

 Survey figures in recent years have been promising and show that the end of the breeding season should have reasonably added to the population despite widespread drought, which should set the stage not just for this season but for those in the future.
 Wetter springs and summers typically make for better nesting and production numbers for doves ahead of the fall season, but the birds are hearty critters that can adapt to drought and survive much the way other wildlife does.